pypa/setuptools/docs/userguide/dependency_management.rst

     This syntax indicates that the entry point (in this case a console script) is only valid when the PDF extra is installed.
-It is up to the installer to determine how to handle the situation where PDF was not indicated (e.g. omit the console script, provide a warning when attempting to load the entry point, assume the extras are present and let the implementation fail later).
+It is up to the installer to determine how to handle the situation where PDF was not indicated (e.g., omit the console script, provide a warning when attempting to load the entry point, assume the extras are present and let the implementation fail later).